wijerasa/MCBL/mcbl-datadownloads.rst

 .. tip::

    Match these checksum values with the values provided in the Excelsheet.
-For any sample/samples with mismatching checksum/s, you have to re-download the sample/samples.
+For any sample with mismatching checksum, you have to re-download the sample/s.